What to Order at Chipotle: 7 Tips for Finding the Healthiest Options

 3. Go Heavy on the Veggies

-Norton suggests including plenty of veggies, so add some fajita vegetables, tomatillo salsa, pico de gallo, roasted chili corn, or extra supergreens to your dish.
+Norton suggests including plenty of veggies, which add volume to your meal, as well as beneficial fiber to help you feel fuller.
+The fajita vegetables, tomatillo salsa, pico de gallo, roasted chili corn, or supergreens are all great additions to your dish.
 (Go easiest on the corn, which contains 80 calories per serving.)

 4. Watch Out for Saturated Fat